-Dr. Gruskay is an orthopedic surgeon at Connecticut Orthopedics, specializing in the treatment of sports medicine conditions of the shoulder, knee, hip and elbow with a focus on knee and hip preservation and shoulder reconstructive procedures.
+Dr. Gruskay is a board certified orthopedic surgeon at Connecticut Orthopedics, specializing in the treatment of sports medicine conditions of the shoulder, knee, hip and elbow with a focus on knee and hip preservation and shoulder reconstructive procedures.

 Dr. Gruskay grew up in Bethany, Connecticut and was an all-area lacrosse player at the Hopkins School.
 He completed his undergraduate education at Amherst College where he played varsity lacrosse and majored in Chemistry.
 After college, he spent a year as a research fellow at one of the top orthopedic hospitals in the country, The Rothman Orthopedic Institute, before moving back home to Connecticut to attend Yale University School of Medicine.
 There he acted as the president of the Orthopedic Interest Group and met his wife, Kate, a Killingworth native, who was studying to be a pediatric nurse practitioner.

 Dr. Gruskay completed his orthopedic training in New York City at the US News and World Report #1 nationally ranked orthopedic residency program, Hospital for Special Surgery, where he found a passion for sports medicine helping to take care of athletes from the New York Giants, Mets, Knicks and Brooklyn Nets, and as the lead team physician for Lafayette high school football.
 As a chief resident at the Hospital for Special Surgery, he had the opportunity to do a six-week international traveling fellowship, spending time with innovative knee and shoulder surgeons in Lyon, France and Osaka, Japan, focusing on complex knee and shoulder preservation procedures.
 Additionally, he ran one of the only orthopedic trauma services in New York City during the height of the COVID-19 pandemic, earning the Todd J. Albert, MD, Leadership Award for his work during this time.